-Community-led applications of IKLK in conjunction with external knowledge and funding can improve water security (high confidence).
-For example, Borana pastoralists in Ethiopia (Iticha and Husen, 2019) and Ati and Suludnon people (Philippines) (Nelson et al., 2019) utilise both IK and technical information for weather forecasting, while Calanguya people (Philippines) collaborated with local government and nongovernmental organisations (NGOs) to diversify crops and protect the watershed (Gabriel and Mangahas, 2017).
+Community-led applications of IK and LK in conjunction with external knowledge and funding can improve water security (high confidence).
+For example, Borana pastoralists in Ethiopia (Iticha and Husen, 2019) and Ati and Suludnon people (Philippines) (Nelson et al., 2019) utilise both IK and technical information for weather forecasting, while Calanguya people (Philippines) collaborated with local government and NGOs to diversify crops and protect the watershed (Gabriel and Mangahas, 2017).
 With assistance from municipalities, Indigenous Peoples are rehabilitating springs and traditional water wells in Bangladesh hill tracts (Sultana et al., 2019) and Micronesia (McLeod et al., 2019).
-In response to changing cryospheric conditions in the Peruvian Andes, indigenous Quechua farmers use IK and technical information in community-led research to preserve biocultural knowledge and emblematic crops (Sayre et al., 2017).
-In Galena, Alaska (USA), a flood-preparedness and response programme has benefitted from the long-term cooperation between emergency management and tribal officials (Kontar et al., 2015) (12.5.3.2 Main concepts and approaches).
-IKLK can enhance the visibility of Indigenous Peoples and local communities that are excluded from official decision-making processes.
-In southwest Burkina Faso, for example, Indigenous Peoples are using IKLK to balance (and sometimes resist) official technical estimates of water availability, which enhances their political visibility and enables them to address water scarcity (Roncoli et al., 2019).
+In response to changing cryosphere conditions in the Peruvian Andes, Indigenous Quechua farmers use IK and technical information in community-led research to preserve biocultural knowledge and emblematic crops (Sayre et al., 2017).
+In Galena, Alaska (USA), a flood-preparedness and response program have benefitted from the long-term cooperation between emergency management and tribal officials (Kontar et al., 2015) (12.5.3.2 Main concepts and approaches).
+IK and LK can enhance the visibility of Indigenous Peoples and local communities that are excluded from official decision-making processes.
+In southwest Burkina Faso, for example, Indigenous Peoples are using IK and LK to balance (and sometimes resist) official technical estimates of water availability, which enhances their political visibility and enables them to address water scarcity (Roncoli et al., 2019).

-There are structural and institutional challenges in knowledge coproduction between holders of IKLK and 'technical' knowledge.
-These challenges include issues of water rights, language, extractive research practices (Ford et al., 2016; Simms et al., 2016; Stefanelli et al., 2017; Arsenault et al., 2019) and colonial uses of IKLK (Castleden et al., 2017), which can produce distrust among holders of IKLK (David-Chavez and Gavin, 2018).
+There are structural and institutional challenges in knowledge co-production between holders of IK and LK and "technical" knowledge.
+These challenges include issues of water rights, language, and extractive research practices (Ford et al., 2016; Simms et al., 2016; Stefanelli et al., 2017; Arsenault et al., 2019), and colonial uses of IK and LK (Castleden et al., 2017), which can produce distrust among holders of IK and LK (David-Chavez and Gavin, 2018).
 In addition, some IK is sacred and cannot be shared with outsiders (Sanderson et al., 2015).

-In summary, IKLK are dynamic and have developed over time to adapt to climate and environmental change in culturally specific and place-based ways (high confidence).
-Ethical co-production between holders of IKLK and technical knowledge is a key enabling condition for successful adaptation measures and strategies pertaining to water security, as well as other areas (medium evidence, high agreement).
+In summary, IK and LK are dynamic and have developed over time to adapt to climate and environmental change in culturally specific and place-based ways (high confidence).
+Ethical co-production between holders of IK and LK and technical knowledge is a key enabling condition for successful adaptation measures and strategies pertaining to water security, as well as other areas (medium evidence, high agreement).
 Knowledge co-production is a vital and developing approach to the water-related impacts of climate change that recognises the culture, agency and concerns of Indigenous Peoples and local communities.
 It is critical to developing effective, equitable and meaningful strategies for addressing the water-related impacts of global warming (Cross-Chapter Box INDIG in Chapter 18).

-4.8.5 Participative, Cooperative and Bottom-Up Engagement
+4.8.5 Participative, Cooperative and Bottom-up Engagement

-Participation, cooperation and bottom-up engagement are critical to optimal adaptation (medium evidence, high agreement).
+Participation, cooperation and bottom-up engagement are critical to optimal adaptation (medium evidence-high agreement).
 There is high confidence that many of the countries and social groups most threatened by climate change have contributed the least to global emissions and do not have not the resources to adapt.
 Effective participation of these actors in climate change adaptation planning in the water sector can contribute to more just adaptation actions (high confidence).